Historic U.S. ocean liner sets sail on final voyage to become artificial reef

 The SS United States is towed down the Delaware River between Pennsylvania and New Jersey, from Philadelphia, Wednesday, Feb.
 19, 2025.
 Associated Pres / Photo by Matt Rourke

 A tugboat this week began towing the SS United States from its dock in Philadelphia down the Delaware River toward what’s expected to be its final resting place off the coast of Florida.
-The more than 70-year-old ship on Wednesday started the two-week journey to Mobile, Ala., where workers will strip it of hazardous materials.
-From there it will be transported to an area off the coast of the Destin-Fort Walton Beach where it will be sunk to become the world’s largest artificial reef.
-It had been located in Philadelphia since 1996.
+The ship, which is over seven decades old, on Wednesday started the two-week journey to Mobile, Ala., where workers will strip it of hazardous materials.
+From there it will be transported to an area off the coast of Destin-Fort Walton Beach where it will be sunk to become the world’s largest artificial reef.
+It had been docked in Philadelphia since 1996.

 An actual newsletter worth subscribing to instead of just a collection of links. —Adam